 An education champion, Herschend has been instrumental in promoting higher standards for Missouri’s public education system for more than two decades.
-He served three terms on the Missouri State Board of Education since 1991.
+He served on the Missouri State Board of Education from 1991-2017.
 He led the board as president for four separate two-year terms.
 In 2011, the Missouri Chamber of Commerce honored Herschend with its Education Supporter of the Year award.

 Herschend has devoted most of his life to his family’s business interests.
 He and his brother, Jack, successfully developed several major attractions.
-Founded in the early 1960s, Herschend Enterprises is the largest family-owned attractions corporation in the United States.
+Founded more than half a century ago, Herschend Enterprises is the largest family-owned attractions corporation in the United States.

 Lane McConnell founded the Farmers Market of the Ozarks (FMO) in Springfield with local developer Matt O’Reilly in early 2011.
 The market is home to more than 110 farmers and ranchers, and is the only market housed within a year-round pavilion in the Ozarks.